JasonLovesDoggo/abacus/README.md

 4. Run `air` (if installed) or `go build` to build and run the API locally.

 5. The API will be running on `http://0.0.0.0:8080` by default.

-## Introduction
-Abacus is a simple counting API written in Golang.
-It is a simple REST API that allows you to create, read, update and delete counts.
-It is a simple project that I created to learn ~~Nim~~ Go and to get a feel for the language.
-I currently use it on my personal website to keep track of the number of visitors.

 # Todos